openneuropet/PET2BIDS/docs/spreadsheets.rst

 - Here is an example of a
-  `Many Subject Spreadsheet <https://github.com/OpenNeuroPET/PET2BIDS/spreadsheet_conversion/many_subjects_sheet/subjects_metadata_example.xlsx>`_ paired with a `single subject spreadsheet  <https://github.com/OpenNeuroPET/PET2BIDS/spreadsheet_conversion/many_subjects_sheet/subject_>`_ these can be used when updating BIDS datasets w/ homogenous scanner/experiment data along with heterogeneous (subject) data.
+  `Many Subject Spreadsheet <https://github.com/OpenNeuroPET/PET2BIDS/spreadsheet_conversion/many_subjects_sheet/subjects_metadata_example.xlsx>`_ paired with a `single subject spreadsheet  <https://github.com/OpenNeuroPET/PET2BIDS/spreadsheet_conversion/many_subjects_sheet/subject_>`_ these can be used when updating BIDS datasets w/ homogeneous scanner/experiment data along with heterogeneous (subject) data.

 **Some more notes/quirks about Excel:**